Fair Park: Cultural district

 The Cotton Bowl stadium was built in below-grade in 1930, and was originally known as "Fair Park Stadium."
 Subsequent expansions resulted in a present capacity of 92,200.
-The Cotton Bowl Classic college football bowl game was played there from 1937–2009.
+The Cotton Bowl Classic college football bowl game was played there from 1937 to 2009.
 Annually during the State Fair of Texas, it hosts the OU–TX game between the University of Oklahoma and the University of Texas, along with the Southwest Airlines State Fair Classic game between Grambling State University (Louisiana) and Prairie View A&M University.
 It was also the first home of the Dallas Cowboys, from 1960 until their move to Texas Stadium in Irving in 1971.